Latest News

 I was born on March 28, 1996 in Antwerp (Wilrijk), Belgium.
 I obtained a Bachelor's and Master's degrees in Mechanical Engineering from KU Leuven, Belgium, in 2018 and 2020, respectively.

-I am currently pursuing a PhD at KU Leuven.
+I recently earned a PhD at KU Leuven.
 I have always been drawn to the deeper questions behind how things move and interact, which is why my research focuses on abstract yet powerful concepts like invariant trajectory descriptors.
 It's the kind of work that lives in equations and theory, until it suddenly clicks in a real-world application.
 That's when it gets really exciting.

 Beyond research, I like to keep things balanced.
 Drawing lets me slow down and focus on detail and creativity, while athletics, especially the 400m, teaches me the value of consistency, grit, and pushing through the tough stretches.
 Whether it's in science, art, or sport, I enjoy the process of setting goals and seeing them come to life.

-I am a PhD researcher in the Robotics Research Group at KU Leuven, with a background in mechanical and electrical engineering.
+I am a PhD researcher as a member of the Robotics Research Group at KU Leuven, with a background in mechanical and electrical engineering.
 My research focuses on invariant descriptors for rigid-body motion as part of the European Research Council's ROBOTGENSKILL project, aimed at generalizing human-demonstrated robot skills.
 I also contributed to projects in industrial robotics, such as trajectory planning for robotic spray painting.
 This research is supervised by Prof. Dr. ir.
 Joris De Schutterand Dr. ir.
 Maxim Vochten.

 My experience includes publishing peer-reviewed papers, presenting at international conferences (ICRA 2023, CASE 2024), mentoring master's students, and collaborating across disciplines.
 I have received recognition such as a Best Poster Award (Flanders Make 2023) and served as a session chair at the 2024 CASE conference.

-I hold a Master's degree in Mechanical Engineering (cum laude) and a Bachelor's degree in Electrical Engineering (cum laude), both from KU Leuven.
+I hold a PhD degree and Master's degree in Mechanical Engineering (cum laude) and a Bachelor's degree in Electrical Engineering (cum laude), obtained at KU Leuven.
 My technical skills include MATLAB, Python, ROS, LaTeX, and C++, with hands-on experience using the Franka Emika Panda robot and HTC Vive.

 You can find my complete CV as a PDF using this link.